 5/4/2010 Note: GPO staff at the Spring 2010 meeting of the Depository Library Council were reported as asking people to use askGPO instead of their lostdocs form.
 The instructions below have been revised to reflect this.
 The lostdocs form address is kept in strikethrough because it may return in a revised form.

-10/25/2011 Update: According to GPO all Lost Docs should be reported through the Lost Docs Reporting Form at http://www.fdlp.gov/
+10/25/2011 Update: According to GPO all Lost Docs should be reported through the Lost Docs Reporting Form on the FDLP Desktop at http://www.fdlp.gov/collection-tools/lostdocs.

 Reporting fugitive documents to GPO allows them to be cataloged and archived so their contents are not lost to history.
 Not all federal documents are within the scope of the FDLP, but nearly any published federal document qualifies for GPO’s national bibliography.